 Fire Code Official: The fire chief or other designated authority charged with the administration and enforcement of the code, or a duly authorized representative.

-University Fire Official: Authorized by the University President and assigned to the Office of Technology and Security, the University Fire Official, working with the State Fire Marshall, the Brookings Fire Department (“BFD”), and the University Office of Facilities and Services is responsible for University compliance with applicable fire codes, University fire safety policies, and for the coordination and delivery of fire safety training.
+University Fire Official: Authorized by the University President and assigned to the Office of Emergency Management, the University Fire Official, working with the State Fire Marshall, the Brookings Fire Department (“BFD”), the University Office of Facilities and Services, and other offices, ensures coordination of University compliance with applicable fire codes and University fire safety policies and coordination of fire safety training.

 Trouble Signal: A signal initiated by the fire alarm system or device indicative of a fault in a monitored circuit or component.